-Southwestern Nevada was too sparsely populated for the big, investor-owned utility companies to bother serving.
+Southwestern Nevada was too sparsely populated for the big, investor-owned utility companies to serve.
 So we rolled up our sleeves, kicked our spirit of self-reliance into high gear, and got to work raising utility poles, stringing transmission wires, and negotiating deals to stream electricity into our homes and businesses.

 Valley Electric Association operates as a member-owned energy cooperative.
 This means that each member that receives electricity through our transmission grid is also an owner of VEA.
-This “member-owner” status gives each person a voice in how their cooperative operates, and also a responsibility to ensure VEA remains strong and stable.
+This “member-owner” status provides a voice in how their cooperative operates, and also a responsibility to ensure VEA remains strong and stable.
 The cooperative model allows member-consumers to democratically elect their leadership, and any member can become part of that leadership team.
-Currently, VEA boasts 17,500 member-consumers who participate in the governance of the coop.
+Currently, VEA boasts 18,000 member-consumers who participate in the governance of the coop.

 As one of approximately 900 member-owned electric cooperatives in the U.S., VEA is part of a network that serves nearly 80 percent of the country’s land mass.

 VEA is a Touchstone Energy Cooperative member.
 Touchstone membership empowers VEA to take advantage of a national energy network, improving reliability while keeping costs low.
 Moreover, Touchstone provides technical expertise so VEA’s local systems are among the highest caliber in the nation.